 Wet Planet Beverages, the company that made Jolt Cola, filed for bankruptcy a few years ago.
-The kind of bankruptcy they filed for is a "re-organization," and we expect they'll be back with a vengeance soon.
+The kind of bankruptcy they filed for is a "re-organization," and we expect/hope they'll be back with a vengeance soon.
 Indeed, you can now see Jolt Cola starting to be available again!
-In the meantime, we're holding down the fort in gum-land, bringing Jolt Gum to millions of Americans!

 Is it safe?
 Will it hurt my stomach? (question 1)